WA operator demonstrates Port Hedland commitment with locally built work / lines boat

 Despite the resultant weight penalty, the utility vessel has a maximum speed of 32 knots and can comfortably and cruise at 24 knots.
 Power comes from a single Yanmar diesel driving a HamiltonJet HJ322 waterjet.

-Jetwave Marine Services’s Operations Manager, Michael Warren, said he was impressed with both the boat and Dongara Marine’s capabilities and approach.
+Jetwave Marine Services’s Operations Manager, Michael Warren, said he was impressed with both the lines boat and Dongara Marine’s capabilities and approach.

 “The quality of workmanship, and performance of the vessel are equally impressive.